 PROGRAM MISSION: The Refrigeration & Air Conditioning Technology program's mission is to serve the community as a learning-centered, open door program that provides technical training to meet the demands of the industry and the needs of the individual.
 An open-exit option allows the students to identify their career objectives and participate in program exploration.

-PROGRAM DESCRIPTION: The Refrigeration and Air Conditioning Program
+PROGRAM DESCRIPTION: The Refrigeration and Air Conditioning Program prepares students for employment as technicians in the design,

 PROGRAM LEARNING OUTCOMES (PLOs): Upon successful completion of the RAC program, students will be able to: